 As much as I love farm life, daily responsibilities can be overwhelming.
 Today, I am going lighten your load by sharing my Four Tools that will save you time in the kitchen.
 You have enough to do!
 These tools will help put your kitchen on autopilot (mostly).

 This post may contain affiliate links.
 You can read my full disclosure here.

 Today’s fast-paced culture with all our activities and obligations calls for simple, fast solutions.
-Yet, as farmers, we would like to feed our family healthy, homegrown, homecooked meals.
-These 4 tools will give both fast and simple, yet healthy, homegrown and homecooked meals.
+Yet, whether you are a farmer or not, we would like to feed our family healthy, homegrown, home-cooked meals.
+These 4 tools will give both fast and simple, yet healthy, homegrown, and homecooked meals.

 1. Instant Pot

 The first tool that will save you time in the kitchen is the Instant Pot.
 I have owned one for about 3 years.
 I still have the first one I ever bought.
 It is a workhorse!
 I use it at least once a day and usually multiple times a day.
 Here are my top 4 uses for the Instant Pot.

 We have a milk cow who gives us wonderful fresh milk twice a day.
 I utilize as much milk as I can.
 One way is by making yogurt on a weekly basis.
 Making yogurt in the Instant Pot is simple.
 It is the easiest way to make yogurt because you do not have to monitor the temperature.
 You can find a wonderful tutorial about how to make yogurt in the Instant Pot here.

 Bonus: You can also make cottage cheese in the Instant Pot.
 Check out my step by step tutorial.